 SUMO2 (Small Ubiquitin-Like Modifier 2) is a Protein Coding gene.
 Diseases associated with SUMO2 include setx.
-Among its related pathways are TGF-Beta Pathway and Transport to the Golgi and subsequent modification.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Regulation of Glucokinase by Glucokinase Regulatory Protein.
 GO annotations related to this gene include poly(A) RNA binding and SUMO transferase activity.
-An important paralog of this gene is SUMO3.
+An important paralog of this gene is SUMO4.

 UniProtKB/Swiss-Prot Summary for SUMO2 Gene

 Ubiquitin-like protein that can be covalently attached to proteins as a monomer or as a lysine-linked polymer.
-Covalent attachment via an isopeptide bond to its substrates requires prior activation by the E1 complex SAE1-SAE2 and linkage to the E2 enzyme UBE2I, and can be promoted by an E3 ligase such as PIAS1-4, RANBP2 or CBX4.
+Covalent attachment via an isopeptide bond to its substrates requires prior activation by the E1 complex SAE1-SAE2 and linkage to the E2 enzyme UBE2I, and can be promoted by an E3 ligase such as PIAS1-4, RANBP2, CBX4 or ZNF451 (PubMed:26524494).
 This post-translational modification on lysine residues of proteins plays a crucial role in a number of cellular processes such as nuclear transport, DNA replication and repair, mitosis and signal transduction.
 Polymeric SUMO2 chains are also susceptible to polyubiquitination which functions as a signal for proteasomal degradation of modified proteins (PubMed:18408734, PubMed:18538659, PubMed:21965678, PubMed:9556629).
 Plays a role in the regulation of sumoylation status of SETX (PubMed:24105744).